MicrosoftDocs/win32/desktop-src/SecCertEnroll/creating-a-subject-name.md

 ---
-Description: You can use the IX500DistinguishedName interface to create a subject name from a distinguished name string. ms.assetid: 78fbf15a-678f-4d87-a309-e70374e3ecee
+description: You can use the IX500DistinguishedName interface to create a subject name from a distinguished name string. ms.assetid: 78fbf15a-678f-4d87-a309-e70374e3ecee
 title: Creating a Subject Name ms.topic: article